 If you want to make energy-efficiency improvements to your home but need to borrow more than you can get with an EEM — or don’t want to deal with the process of an energy audit — here are some other options:

 - Cash-out refinance – If you’ve owned your home for a while, you should have some equity in the property that you can leverage for home improvements.
-With a cash-out refinance, you’ll refinance your current mortgage and get cash based on your level of equity, so long as you have (and can maintain) 20 percent equity.
+With a cash-out refinance, you’ll refinance your current mortgage and get cash based on your ownership stake in your home, so long as you have (and can maintain) 20 percent equity.
 A cash-out refinance is generally a good idea if you can afford the closing costs, lower your mortgage rate and use the funds to add value to your home or make headway with other financial goals.

 - Home equity loan – A home equity loan functions similarly to a mortgage, allowing you to borrow money in a lump sum — with your home as collateral — and comes with a fixed rate and a term of up to 30 years.
 You can use the money for almost anything, including energy-efficiency upgrades.
-Depending on the lender, you’ll need at least 15 percent or 20 percent equity to qualify.
+Depending on the lender, you’ll need to have at least a 15 percent or 20 percent home equity stake to qualify.

 - Personal loan – Personal loans are more expensive than home equity loans and mortgages in general, but they don’t rely on you having equity in your home and don’t put your home on the line as collateral.
 They’re also highly flexible, so you can use them to make home improvements.
 Many lenders won’t let you borrow large amounts, however, which may make it difficult to finance significant energy-efficiency improvements, like solar panels.

 EEMs are best for homeowners who want to reduce their energy costs in the short run and increase their home’s value in the long run.
 Given the tight borrowing limits, EEM refinances are also better for homeowners who don’t need to take out a significant amount of equity at once.